 8. Doggy Urban Explorer

-Unleash adventure on a tour with a local expert.
+Unleash adventure on a tour run by local experts Gourmet Pawprints.
 Jump on a pet-friendly river cruise, stroll through the Royal Botanic Gardens and enjoy a paw-fect picnic lunch on the banks of the Yarra River.

-Seek out dog-friendly al fresco restaurant and cafe spaces for food, drinks and pup-approved treats.
-The Commons at Ormond Collective allows space for dogs at their outdoor tables, and feature a foamy puppa-cino on their menu.
+Seek out dog-friendly al fresco restaurants and café spaces for food, drinks and pup-approved treats.
+The Commons at Ormond Collective allows space for dogs at their outdoor tables and feature a foamy puppa-cino on their menu.
 Bring your dog along to The Farm Cafe in Abbotsford, Rudimentary in Footscray, A Minor Place in Brunswick and Collingwood's Cromwell Streat.

 10. Where to go walkies

 Shake off the backyard blues with walks around Melbourne.
-Stroll throughdog-friendly Yarra Bend Park (which also allows for off-lead antics).
-Don't miss Dights Falls, a rock embankment which allows dogs to easily access the Yarra River.
-Zoom around the lake at Albert Park, or stretch six legs on a walk along the dedicated footpath alongside the Maribyrnong River, west of the CBD.
+Stroll through dog-friendly Yarra Bend Park (which also allows for off-lead antics).
+Don't miss Dights Falls, a rock embankment where dogs can easily access the Yarra River.
+Zoom around the lake at Albert Park, or stretch six legs on a walk along next to the Maribyrnong River, west of the CBD.

 Please note, lead restrictions apply.
 Check for information on individual parks via the Parks Victoria website.